Edwards-R/redlist_docs/advice/wider_data/plan.md

 The method is going to be as brutally simple as having a person look through a series of iRecord records and compare their own id to the id provided in an external document.
 As such, it depends heavily on what filters iRecord can provide.
 At the very worst, I can make a spreadsheet that has a record, link to the iRecord page, the provided assessment, and the peer reviewer's assessment.
 Because of restrictions in iRecord (only one person can verify a record), there is no way to do this process entirely internally to iRecord.

+### Time recommendations

+2 days data & project prep
+  - Data pre-processing
+  - Assessment format
+  - Investigation into classifications
+  - Liason with iRecord team
+  - Output format

+? days investigating
+  - Depends in method of investigation & budget

+3 days project write up
+  - Breakdown of data
+  - Documentation of processes
+  - Final documentation

 ## Data breakdown and investigation

 Harder to pin down a cost/time without knowing exactly what level of *reporting* is desired.
 Planning and documentation probably comes in at 4 days.
 Drawing up the data assessment in purely numerical terms is probably 5 days work to go through things carefully and cleanly, with testing of code.
 Creating adequate code documentation, workflows, glossary, diagrams etc will be about 7 days extra work.
+This can be shortened to 4 days if skipping diagrams, or further if the process doesn't need documentation (which I advise against if this is to be repeatable).
 However, these are *provisional* values as I don't have a copy of the data to analyse in front of me or a list of exactly what needs to be examined.
 These provisional costs are also dependent on the following:

 ### Data pre-processing
 All data from iRecord needs to be passed through the BWARS checker so that it can be compared to the BWARS database.
 Specifically, this covers the what/where/when of a record.
 This step is *mandatory* to any sort of data processing or analysis and, outside of a few specific circumstances, shouldn't be *too* outlandishly hard based on prior attempts to integrate iRecord data.